au-ts/cogent/docs/verification.rst

 This can be due to several reasons:

-* You have not specified entrypoint functions via the compiler flag ``--entry-funcs=FILE``
+* You have not specified entrypoint functions via the compiler flag ``--entry-funcs=FILE``.
 * Your source file/entrypoiint functions contain only polymorphic functions.
 Concrete C functions will only be generated when these polymorphic functions are instantiated by your Cogent source file or your entrypoint file.
-You can do so in the entrypoint file like so: ``functionName[TypeName]``
+You can do so in the entrypoint file like so: ``functionName[TypeName]`` (also see :ref:`poly-function-example` for more explanation).